 POD publishers who own your production files have you by the you-know-whats.

-4. They charge you extra to produce an ebook version of your book.
+3. They charge you extra to produce a pdf version of your book.

 It costs them virtually nothing to slap up the final pdf production file of your print book and sell it as your ebook.
 Why charge an author extra to do this?